-Commonwealth Budget Status.
-The Commonwealth's current biennial budget (for the 2022-2024 fiscal years that commenced July 1, 2022) was originally approved by the General Assembly at a reconvened special session on June 17, 2022, signed by Governor Youngkin on June 22, 2022, and enrolled as Chapter 2, 2022 Acts of Assembly, Special Session I.
+The first debt service payment on the Series 2024A Bonds is scheduled to become due in the fiscal year commencing July 1, 2024.
+The Commonwealth's current biennial budget (for the 2022-2024 fiscal years that commenced July 1, 2022) (as amended, the "2022-2024 Appropriation Act") was originally approved by the General Assembly at a reconvened special session on June 17, 2022, signed by Governor Youngkin on June 22, 2022, and enrolled as Chapter 2, 2022 Acts of Assembly, Special Session I. In the 2022-2024 Appropriation Act, the General Assembly made a "sum sufficient appropriation" to provide the difference, if any, between the income received on the Local School Bonds and the debt service on the Bonds for the 2022-2024 biennium.
+The General Assembly has made a similar sum sufficient appropriation during each biennium since the adoption of the 1997 Resolution.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Sum Sufficient Appropriation."